John F. Davis

 Not resting on its laurels, Florida quickly launched its first two Draw games, FLORIDA LOTTO and CASH 3, on April 29, 1988.
 Lottery fever followed, resulting in a then-world record lotto jackpot of $55 million in early September, with a single winner claiming the jackpot prize.
 A year later, another record was set with a $106.5 million jackpot.

-Today, the Florida Lottery is one of the top-selling Lotteries in North America, surpassing $9 billion in annual sales during fiscal years 2021 and 2022!
+Today, the Florida Lottery is the top-selling Lottery in North America, consistently surpassing $9 billion in annual sales each year since fiscal year 2021!

-As sales have grown, so have revenues, and the Lottery remains a dependable contributor to education.
-More than $1 billion in each of the past 21 fiscal years has benefitted Florida students in K-12 schools and colleges and universities statewide.
+As sales have grown, so has our impact.
+The Florida Lottery remains a dependable contributor to education, because we believe the fun of every play can tie back to the good we do.
+More than $1 billion in each of the past 23 fiscal years, and over $2 billion the past five consecutive fiscal years, has benefitted Florida students in K-12 schools and colleges and universities statewide.

 Pre-kindergarten projects have directly affected the youngest Florida citizens, and thousands of K-12 students reap the benefits of Lottery dollars every school day.
 Meanwhile the Bright Futures Scholarship Program, which is primarily funded by Lottery revenue, provides financial aid for post-secondary education.
-Since the program's inception in 1997, the Lottery has contributed more than $8 billion to send over 950,000 students to college.
+Since the program's inception in 1997, the Lottery has contributed more than $9 billion to send over one million students to college.

 Media Contact: